QubesOS/qubes-doc/reference/glossary.md

  * The term "qube" should be lowercase unless it is the first word in a sentence.
-Note that starting a sentence with the plural of "qube" (i.e., "Qubes...") can be ambiguous, since it may not be clear whether the referent is a collection of qubes or Qubes OS.
+Note that starting a sentence with the plural of "qube" (i.e., "Qubes...") can be ambiguous, since it may not be clear whether the referent is a collection of qubes or [Qubes OS](#qubes-os).

 Domain
 ------
-A synonym for **virtual machine (VM)**.
-A software implementation of a machine (for example, a computer) which executes programs like a physical machine.
+An area or set of activities in one's digital life that has certain security requirements and therefore involves the use of certain [qubes](#qube).
+For example, suppose your "email" domain encompasses the activity of sending PGP-encrypted email.
+This domain may include your email qube and your [Split GPG](/doc/split-gpg) qube.
+Note that domains and qubes are not the same thing.
+In this example, your "email" domain includes the use of two qubes.
+Furthermore, a qube can fall under multiple domains simultaneously.
+For example, your Split GPG qube may also be part of your "software development" domain if you PGP-sign your Git commits.

 Dom0
 ----
 Domain Zero.
-Also known as the **host** domain, dom0 is the initial domain started by the Xen hypervisor on boot.
+Also known as the **host** domain, dom0 is the initial VM started by the Xen hypervisor on boot.
 Dom0 runs the Xen management toolstack and has special privileges relative to other domains, such as direct access to most hardware.
+(Note that the use of "domain" for a synonym for "VM" is specific to Xen.
+Qubes diverges from this practice.
+See: [domain](#domain).)

 DomU
 ----
 Unprivileged Domain.
 Also known as **guest** domains, domUs are the counterparts to dom0.
-All domains except dom0 are domUs.
+All VMs except dom0 are domUs.
 By default, most domUs lack direct hardware access.
+(Note that the use of "domain" for a synonym for "VM" is specific to Xen.
+Qubes diverges from this practice.
+See: [domain](#domain).)

 TemplateVM
 ----------
 Template Virtual Machine.
-Any VM which supplies its root filesystem to another VM.
+Any [VM](#vm) which supplies its root filesystem to another VM.
 TemplateVMs are intended for installing and updating software applications, but not for running them.

  * Colloquially, TemplateVMs are often referred to as "templates."

 TemplateBasedVM
 ---------------
-Any VM which depends on a TemplateVM for its root filesystem.
+Any [VM](#vm) which depends on a TemplateVM for its root filesystem.

 Standalone(VM)
 --------------
 Standalone (Virtual Machine).
-In general terms, a VM is described as **standalone** if and only if it does not depend on any other VM for its root filesystem.
+In general terms, a [VM](#vm) is described as **standalone** if and only if it does not depend on any other VM for its root filesystem.
 (In other words, a VM is standalone if and only if it is not a TemplateBasedVM.)
 More specifically, a **StandaloneVM** is a type of VM in Qubes